burnsco/myBlog/src/posts/testing-react.md

 # End to end test:

-Simplest definition 🤷‍♂️ : Imagine you've got a robot that obeys your commands, now ask it to test your app as a normal user.
+Simplest definition : Imagine you've got a robot that obeys your commands, now ask it to test your app as a normal user 🤷‍♂️.

 ```js
 describe('authentication and registration', () => {